TusharNautiyal-web/DataWrang-Library/README.md

 8. New Update 0.0.5 will also have a new feature for getting precision fpr, tpr and specificity confirmed.
 9. New update 0.0.5 will be also going to get optimize_dataframe function to optimize your load speed so that need of chunksize for lower size dataset is reduced.
 10. Date Confirmed for rollout of 0.0.5 is August 5.
+11. Pipe Line is coming in 0.0.5 thank you for you patience.
+This update will be the last alpha update after that datawrang stable version is released.
 # Getting Started Documentaiton

 For Installation: